Emurasoft/emurasoft.github.io/en/plugin/macro/editor_getcolumn.md

 # Editor\_GetColumn

-Sets a column of text in CSV mode.
+Gets a column of text in CSV mode.
 You can use this inline function or explicitly send the [EE\_GET\_COLUMN](../message/ee_get_column) message.

 Editor\_GetColumn( HWND hwnd, COLUMN\_STRUCT\* pColumnStruct );